Webinar: Medicaid Opportunities to Support Youth Leaving Incarceration

 On Oct.
-10, the Annie E. Casey Foundation will host a webinar that highlights new federal Medicaid legislation aimed at improving the health and well-being of young people returning to their communities from incarceration.
+10, the Annie E. Casey Foundation hosted a webinar that highlighted new federal Medicaid legislation aimed at improving the health and well-being of young people returning to their communities from incarceration.

 Unmet health and well-being needs contribute to and are escalated by youth incarceration.
 The legislation, Section 5121 of the Consolidated Appropriations Act of 2023, expands states’ ability to use Medicaid funds to provide health and case management services to youth prior to and immediately after their release.